 The Old Tucson Studios was originally created in the late 1930’s as a replica of a 1860’s Tucson for a movie set.
 In the 1960’s it was restored and reopened as both a film studio and a tourist attraction.

 Today you can see old movie memorabilia, buildings from movie sets, watch stuntman shows.

 Tombstone is most famous for the gunfight at OK Corral between the Earp brothers and the McLaury brothers.
 Tombstone is an old west town that was once booming because of all of the silver in the mines.
 It is also the location of “The World’s Largest Rose.”
 Read More about Tombstone…

 The mining town of Clifton is a cool piece of Arizona boom and bust history.
 It was once a lively copper mining town, but visiting Clifton now is like taking a step back in time.
 Read More about Clifton…

 Old West Ghost Towns in North Central Arizona

 Jerome was once known as a bustling rowdy copper mining town.
 Today it is a tiny vertical town with wonderful views of the Verde Valley.
 There are museums and many historical buildings to explore.
 Jerome’s population dwindled down to as few as 50 people after the mines closed in the early 1950’s.
 Today it is a popular tourist destination where you can experience the old west mining town and take in the gorgeous views.
 Read More about Jerome...

 Prescott Arizona an Old West Town

-Prescott boasts the oldest rodeo show held annually in June.
+The oldest rodeo is held annually in Prescott.
 In addition, if you’re looking to see some old fashion cowboys and bull riding visit Prescott the week of July 4th to be part of a tradition since 1888.
 Read More about Prescott…

 Ghost Town: Chloride